-For the floodable part of Taupō Quay, we will work together with the Whanganui District Council to explore ways that flood protection measures can be integrated with the high amenity value of that area, particularly the precinct upstream of the city bridge (including the River Traders' Market area).
-No allowance has been made for any construction work in our Plan, as the trigger would be any future redevelopment plans that the Whanganui District Council might have for the area.
+For the floodable part of Taupō Quay, we propose to work together with the Whanganui District Council to explore ways in which flood protection measures can be integrated with the high amenity value of that area, particularly the precinct upstream of the City Bridge (including the River Traders' Market area).
+No allowance has been made for any construction work in our plan, as the trigger would be any future redevelopment plans that the Whanganui District Council might have for the area.

-We've budgeted \$10,000 for staff time and consultant costs to formulate a plan jointly with WDC.
+We've allowed \$10,000 for staff time and consultant costs to formulate a plan jointly with WDC.